What Will Happen to Abu Dhabi real Estate Once the Dust Settles

 What about Oil?

-Oil is up, and up a lot, because the Strait of Hormuz are closed.
+Oil is up, and up a lot, because the Straits of Hormuz are closed.
 However, there are other factors that will mean the price will stay higher longer, benefiting Abu Dhabi over the next few years.

-· Venezuela’s output has been curbed or removed along with their president Maduro.
+• Venezuela's output has been curbed or removed along with their president Maduro.

-· It is very unlikely that Iran will be exporting a single barrel of oil for the foreseeable future.
+• It is very unlikely that Iran will be exporting a single barrel of oil for the foreseeable future.

-· Abu Dhabi can still use Fujairah and Saudia Arabia can use the Red Sea to export at least some oil, but others in the Gulf aren’t so lucky.
+• Abu Dhabi can still use Fujairah and Saudia Arabia can use the Red Sea to export at least some oil, but others in the Gulf aren't so lucky.
 Iraq in particular has already reached its oil storage capacity and has begun winding down production because it has no-where to put the oil.
 Shuttering production will mean when it is restarted it can take up to 12 months to reach full output.

-Real Estate Supply
+Real Estate Pricing and Supply

 In its 2025 H2 report ADREC (the Abu Dhabi real estate regulator) predicted that supply would be around 3.5% until the end of 2030.
 Demand through to the end of 2025 in occupied units was 6.6%.
 They were predicting a large undersupply in the Abu Dhabi Market for the next four years.
+Only a long-term closure of the shipping lanes will cause delays in that delivery.

 According to Reidin Abu Dhabi real Estate increased by 32.9% in 2025.
 Abu Dhabi real estate was at an all-time position of strength, both in current performance and predicted outcomes over the next four to five years.